-Note: The weighted course scale applies only to students that entered high school in or after the start of the 2015 - 2016 School year.
+Note: The weighted course scale applies only to students that entered high school in or after the start of the 2015-2016 School year.

-Note: NCDPI recommends that school districts use the following conversion chart for courses taught outside of NC school districts or for courses that did not issue a numeric grade.
+Note: NCDPI recommends that school districts use the following conversion chart for courses taught outside of NC school districts or for courses that did not issue a numeric grade (this could apply to community college courses).